bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Allow Large Attachments and Many Comments
 -----------------------------------------

-By default on some systems, MySQL will only allow you to insert things into the database that are smaller than 1MB.
+By default on some systems, MariaDB will only allow you to insert things into the database that are smaller than 1MB.

 Bugzilla attachments